 A 1992 graduate of the U.S. Air Force Academy, where she earned her B.S. in Political Science, Professor VanLandingham completed her Master of Public Management, emphasis in national security, from the University of Maryland, College Park as a MacArthur Scholar in 1994.
 She received her J.D. with high honors in 2000 from the University of Texas at Austin, where she was inducted into the Chancellor's Society, and her LL.M. in Military Law (International and Operational Law Specialty) in 2006 from the Judge Advocate General's School, where she was named to the Commandant's List.

-Vice President of the National Institute of Military Justice
+President of the National Institute of Military Justice

-Secretary of ASIL’s Lieber Society
+Secretary of American Society of International Law’s Lieber Society

 Award-Winning Scholar, Benjamin B. Ferencz Essay Competition, hosted by the Frederick K. Cox International Law Center